Cipriano García Fernández

 Cipriano García Fernández (23 December 1931 – 13 August 2025) was a Spanish Roman Catholic prelate.

 Life and work

-Fernández joined the Augustinian Order and was ordained a priest on 15 July 1956.
+García Fernández joined the Augustinian Order and was ordained a priest on 15 July 1956.

 Pope John Paul II appointed him prelate of Cafayate, Argentina on 28 May 1991.
 The Archbishop of Salta, Moisés Julio Blanchoud, consecrated him bishop on 11 August of the same year; Co-consecrators were Archbishop Ubaldo Calabresi, Apostolic Nuncio to Argentina, and Elmer Osmar Ramón Miani, Bishop of Catamarca.
 On 26 January 2007, Pope Benedict XVI accepted his resignation on grounds of age.

 García Fernández died on 13 August 2025, at the age of 93.